opencog/atomspace/opencog/rule-engine/README.md

    the rule engine, you get to choose which of the available control policies will be used.

-4. There should be a standard way to express exclusivity between rules,and priority levels of rules --- but both of these things should be relative to a given control policy (i.e rule X might have higher priority than rule Y with respect to policy A, but not policy B)

-5. The rule engine should be associated with some way of keeping track of which rules have been applied to which Atoms.
+4. The rule engine should be associated with some way of keeping track of which rules have been applied to which Atoms.
 This information may be used by some control policies.

-6. Use pattern matcher for finding groundings and implement the callbacks if the need arises.
+5. Use pattern matcher for finding groundings and implement the callbacks if the need arises.

 Further reading: